Hasbrouck Project Pre-feasibility Study

 |Class||Tons||oz Au/ton||oz Au|

-West Vault will continue permitting work on Phase-2 Hasbrouck Mine to further de-risk the project, and will make a construction decision at Three Hills Mine when market conditions dictate.
-West Vault will engage with its major shareholders on a potential construction decision.
+West Vault will continue permitting work on Phase-2 Hasbrouck Mine in order to further de-risk the project, and will make a construction decision at Three Hills Mine when market conditions dictate.
+West Vault will engage with its major shareholders on such a construction decision.

 The reader is cautioned that a production decision might be made on the 2016 PFS and that the Company may proceed to production without completion of a feasibility study.
 There is an increased risk associated with making a production decision based on a pre-feasibility study.